kwakdev/ProfileSpot/README.md

 ## Contact

-For any questions or feedback, please feel free to reach out to us at [kwakdev03@gmail.com].
+For any questions or feedback, please feel free to reach out to me at [kwakdev03@gmail.com].